zachvalenta/jvns.ca/content/post/2016-12-21-what-s-interesting-about-udp-.markdown

 * UDP is used in a bunch of denial of service attacks in various ways ("you can write someone else’s address as the return address.
 A lot.
   This sucks.")
-* UDP came about when tcp was split into ip and tcp ([twitter thread with more on history](https://twitter.com/tef/status/811449698993184769))
+* UDP came about when tcp was split into ip and tcp
 * "It's really hard to do load balancing well for UDP, but that can be really important (eg for server infrastructure for video calls)."
 * DHCP uses UDP